What is the tailbone, and where is it located?

 Like the tibia, the tailbone is surrounded only by a thin, sensitive periosteum, which offers little protection.
 The coccyx is the regressed part of the skeleton's tail which does not move when walking or standing, but it was discovered through X-rays examinations that it has a forward and backward mobility of 20 degrees.
-The so-called Coccydynia is the name used to refer to pain in the coccyx's area (Os coccyges).
+The so-called Coccydynia is the name used to refer to pain in the coccyx's area (Os coccyges) or tailbone pain.
 Coccyx injuries are often painful and tedious.

 Women are affected more than men

+Women are more affected by tailbone pain or coccydynia than men.
 Why?
-Because the tailbone is heavily strained during pregnancy and especially by giving birth, but the most common reason is: sitting for long periods.
+Because the tailbone is heavily strained during pregnancy and especially by giving birth, but the most common reason for both gender is: sitting for long periods.
 The sedentary nature of the actually active movement people in the western countries often adds up to 10 to 14 hours a day and to 14 million students are being taught how to properly sit.
 In Germany people sit at least 9.6 hours a day and this not only causes the musculature to contract, leading consequently to back pain but also favors vascular diseases such as the coccyx fistula.
 A coccyx contusion is much more frequent than a rupture of the tailbone.